daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 swUpdate|Upgrade the embedded software|None|None
 swInfo|Provide the version of embedded software|None|None

-The mandatory methods which should be implemented for embedded software integrated with the Thing+ Platform include both ​timeSync and setProperty.
+The mandatory methods which should be implemented for embedded software integrated with the Thing+ Platform include both timeSync and setProperty.
 Others are optional.

 ##### timeSync
 When hardware gets an MQTT message including this method, it should reset the local time on it as the received time value.

-> timeSync params
+###### timeSync params

 ```javascript
 TOPIC: v/a/g/__GATEWAY_ID__/req